Donald Trump Gets Back On The Campaign Trail With Packed Florida Rally

 — Donald J. Trump (@realDonaldTrump) October 13, 2020

-Earlier in the day, Dr. Anthony Fauci, the nation’s top infectious disease expert, told CNN that holding large rallies was “asking for trouble,” and warned that Americans should be vigilant as coronavirus cases tick up in many parts of the country.
+Earlier in the day, Dr. Anthony Fauci, the nation’s top infectious disease expert, told CNN that holding large rallies was “asking for trouble” and warned that Americans should be vigilant as coronavirus cases tick up in many parts of the country.

 “We’ve seen that when you have situations of congregate settings where there are a lot of people without masks, the data speak for themselves.
 It happens.
 And now is even more so a worse time to do that, because when you look at what’s going on in the United States, it’s really very troublesome,” Fauci said.